dbcastillo/Digits-Mod1-Demo/README.md

 - `#num_concerts`
   - returns total number of concerts a fan has
 - `#rockstars`
-  - returns a unique array fo all rockstars a fan will see in concert
+  - returns a unique array for all rockstars a fan will see in concert
 - `.find_name(name)`
   - given a name (string), returns first fan with matching name
 - `.all`